What is Canary Deployment? When and How To Use It

 Canary releases enabled by code and feature flags

-The second way to enable canary deployment and releases is to have the feature code always deployed, and control the reach of that new feature code to a certain set of users with code and conditions.
+The second way to enable canary deployment and releases is to have the feature code always deployed and control the reach of that new feature code to a certain set of users with code and conditions.
 This is exactly where feature flags shine.
 Using feature flags, we don’t need a large SRE team to enable us to do canary or phased rollouts.
-Software engineers can do it themselves with the clever use of feature flags and Flagsmith.
+Software engineers can do it themselves with the clever use of feature flags and a feature flag platform like Flagsmith.
 Combining the release with segments and identities adds that needed level of options and flexibility for canary releases.

 Feature flag in Flagsmith being used for canary rollout with 5% weight on the new feature